-- (f) In compliance with IAS 16 and HKAS 16 which require an annual review of the estimated useful lives of fixed assets, a review of the estimated useful lives of all major fixed asset categories was undertaken by in-house engineers of MTRCL during the year.
-As a result, the depreciation charge for the year increased by \$9 million. - (g) The Group's interest in leasehold land held in Hong Kong under medium-term leases (less than 50 years) amounted to \$3,938 million (2015: \$4,049 million) at 31 December 2016. - (h) As at 31 December 2016, the Corporation held certain floors of Citylink Plaza at Sha Tin Station as investment properties.
+- (f) In compliance with IAS 16 and HKAS 16, Property, plant and equipment which require an annual review of the estimated useful lives of fixed assets, a review of the estimated useful lives of all major fixed asset categories was undertaken by in-house engineers of MTRCL during the year.
+As a result, the depreciation charge for the year increased by \$7 million. - (g) The Group's interest in leasehold land held in Hong Kong under medium-term leases (less than 50 years) amounted to \$3,823 million (2016: \$3,938 million) at 31 December 2017. - (h) As at 31 December 2017, the Corporation held certain floors of Citylink Plaza at Sha Tin Station as investment properties.
 The carrying amount and fair value of these investment properties and the level of fair value hierarchy (as defined in note 27(e)) are disclosed as below: